 Oracle Data Mining does not support the scoring operation for attribute importance.
 The results of attribute importance are the attributes of the build data ranked according to their predictive influence.
-The ranking and the measure of importance can be used for selecting attributes.
+The ranking and the measure of importance can be used in selecting training data for classification models.

 Feature extraction is an attribute reduction process.
-Unlike feature selection, which ranks the existing attributes according to their predictive significance, feature extraction actually transforms the attributes.
+Unlike feature selection, which selects and retains the most significant attributes, feature extraction actually transforms the attributes.
 The transformed attributes, or features, are linear combinations of the original attributes.

 The feature extraction process results in a much smaller and richer set of attributes.
 The maximum number of features may be user-specified or determined by the algorithm.
 By default, it is determined by the algorithm.

 Models built on extracted features may be of higher quality, because the data is described by fewer, more meaningful attributes.